vipul-8840/Striver_SDE_Sheet/README.md

 - `TrappingRainWater.cpp`: Contains the implementation of the `trap` function which calculates the amount of trapped rainwater given an elevation map.
 - `FlattenLL.cpp`: Contains the implementation of the `flatten` function which flattens a linked list where each node may have a next and bottom pointer.
 - `CloneLL.cpp`: Contains the implementation of the `copyRandomList` function which creates a deep copy of a linked list with random pointers.
+- `Greedy/Coins.cpp`: Contains the implementation of the `main` function which finds the minimum number of coins required to form a given total amount.

 ## Function Descriptions